ayberkozcan/pomodoro-app/README.md

-### POMODORO TIMER
+# POMODORO TIMER

-A simple Pomodoro Timer built with Python and tkinter.
+A simple Pomodoro Timer built with Python and customtkinter.
 It helps manage work and break intervals using the Pomodoro Technique.

 Features
 * Customizable focus and break durations